Clary Sage

 Anxiety Relief

-3 drops clary sage
+3 drops clary sage2 drops bergamot

 2 drops geranium